instructure/ims-lti/README.md

 For further information see the [oauth-ruby](https://github.com/oauth-xx/oauth-ruby) project.

+As a quick debugging note, if you forget that step, you'll get an error like:

+    OAuth::RequestProxy::UnknownRequestType

 ## Usage
 This readme won't cover the LTI standard, just how to use the library.
 It will be very helpful to read the [LTI documentation](http://www.imsglobal.org/lti/index.html)